grayodesa/terminal42/wp-content/plugins/wpsso/readme.txt

 = Proven Performance =

 WPSSO is *fast and coded for performance*, making full use of all available caching techniques (persistent / non-persistent object and disk caching).
 WPSSO loads only the library files and object classes it needs, keeping it small, fast, and yet still able to support a wide range of 3rd party integration features.
+WPSSO requires PHP v4.1.0 or better, and is fully compatible with PHP v7.

 = Professional Support =